STEVE: Documentary Filmmaker

 Steve Dorst is an American documentary filmmaker based in Los Angeles and Washington, D.C.
 His feature documentary films include Jobs for G.I.s (2015), Shattered Sky (2012), and Volcanic Sprint (2007).
 You can watch them on DirecTV, PBS, iTunes, Hulu, and Amazon.
 He is currently in post-production on Rebirth of Over-the-Rhine and in production on two more feature documentaries.
 Steve directs, shoots, writes, edits, and produces.

-Steve Dorst is also Founder and Producer of Z-Channel Films, a full-service video production company he runs with Doug Gritzmacher, based in Denver and Los Angeles.
+Steve Dorst is also Creative Director of Z-Channel Films, a full-service video production company he co-founded with Doug Gritzmacher, based in Denver and Los Angeles.
 In 2014, Dorst won a Telly Award for directing and producing Saving Sally, a 60-second broadcast TV commercial.
 In 2015, the pair made Skateboard Mom and the Sisters of Shred for AARP, which surpassed 3.5 million views on Facebook.
 In 2016, they made Super Humans Unmasked.
 Dorst and Gritzmacher were the first outside filmmakers hired to make a feature documentary for DirecTV’s Audience Channel, 2015’s Jobs for G.I.s.

 FILMS, AWARDS & EDUCATION